 In Riverside, California, Violation of a Domestic Violence Restraining order can be charged only as a misdemeanor.
 However, PC 273.6(d) and PC 273.6(e) can be charged as either a misdemeanor OR a felony.

 If charged and convicted for violation of a domestic violence restraining order, you could face up to a year in jail (with a mandatory minimum of 30 days, 3-5 years of probation, a 52 week domestic batterer’s program, community service, a restraining order, fines, and a 10 year state prohibition on firearm ownership and possession.

 As a Felony, you could face either 16 months, 2, or 3 years in State Prison.

 If granted probation, in addition to jail time up to a year [minimum of 180 days jail for a 273.6(e) conviction], you will be required to complete a 52 week domestic batterer’s program and community service, be subject to a restraining order, owe hundreds to thousands of dollars in fines, and will be prohibited from owning or possessing firearms or ammunition for life.

 Ultimately, a domestic violence conviction can be life-altering.
 On top of the direct consequences of a conviction, the collateral consequences can be devastating.
 A conviction can impact the course of divorce proceedings, affect your custody rights, cost you your employment, and cost you your reputation.

-If you or a loved one is facing charges for violating a restraining order, contact our criminal defense attorneys in Riverside, APC for superior representation that gets results.
+If you or a loved one is facing charges for violating a restraining order, contact our Riverside criminal defense attorneys, APC for superior representation that gets results.
 You’ll meet directly with Mr. Donath who will listen to your side of the case and outline the best course of action to restore your reputation and secure your freedom.